-Dimensional Weight is a pricing structure that takes into account a package’s box dimensions as well as the package weight.
-As e-commerce sales grow, shipping carriers are running out of space on their delivery trucks and they want to make sure retailers are using the smallest box to fill their trucks with as many packages as possible.
+Dimensional, or DIM, weight is a pricing structure that takes into account a package’s box dimensions as well as the package weight.
+As ecommerce sales grow, shipping carriers are running out of space on their delivery trucks, and they want to make sure retailers are using the smallest box to fill their trucks with as many packages as possible.

-While other national carriers apply DIM Weight for all package sizes, the USPS only uses DIM Weight for packages over one cubic foot for Priority mail, Priority Mail Express, and Parcel Select Packages.
+While other national carriers apply DIM weight for all package sizes, the USPS only uses DIM weight for packages over one cubic foot for Priority Mail®, Priority Mail Express®, Parcel Select, and Ground Advantage™ Packages.

-Online retailers whose products are light weight and larger in size (i.e. larger plastic toys, sports equipment, pillows, bubble wrap) will likely pay the DIM Weight price instead of the standard, physical weight price.
-If a package’s calculated Dimensional Weight is more than the physical weight, the shipper is required to pay the Dimensional Weight rate.
+Online retailers whose products are lightweight and larger in size (i.e. larger plastic toys, sports equipment, pillows, bubble wrap) will likely pay the DIM weight price instead of the standard, physical weight price.
+If a package’s calculated DIM weight is more than the physical weight, the shipper is required to pay the DIM weight rate.

 - First, you need to determine if your package is greater than one cubic foot (1,728 cubic inches).
 To do this, use the formula L x W x H. If the result is under 1,728, your package is UNDER one cubic foot.
 If the result is over 1728, then your package is OVER one cubic foot and DIM Weight pricing may apply.

-- Next, weight your package to find its actual physical weight.
+- Next, weigh your package to find its actual physical weight.

 Let’s look at an example

-The result is 1,920 cubic inches which is over the 1,728 one cubic foot threshold—your package will qualify for DIM pricing.
+The result is 1,920 cubic inches which is over the 1,728 one cubic foot threshold, so your package will qualify for DIM pricing.

-Using the USPS formula 16″ L x 12″ W x 10″ H/166 we calculate the DIM Weight value to be 11.57, or 12 pounds which is greater than the package actual weight of 2 pounds.
-Since the DIM Weight of your package is greater than the physical weight, you are required to pay the shipping rate for a 12 pound package.
+Using the USPS formula 16″ L x 12″ W x 10″ H/166, we calculate the DIM weight value to be 11.57, or 12 pounds, which is greater than the package’s actual weight of 2 pounds.
+Since the DIM weight of your package is greater than the physical weight, you are required to pay the shipping rate for a 12-pound package.
 As you can see, using the smallest box size for your products is very beneficial to keep your shipping costs low.